mediadrop/mediadrop/doc/install/nginx-uwsgi.rst

 Performance Enhancements
 ------------------------
-By default, all files are served through MediaCore.
-The configuration above ensures that NGINX will serve all static files (.css, .js, and images) directly, but MediaCore will still check for static files before serving any page.
+By default, all files are served through MediaCore CE.
+The configuration above ensures that NGINX will serve all static files (.css, .js, and images) directly, but MediaCore CE will still check for static files before serving any page.
 There are two speedups we can enable here.

 First, edit one line in ``/path/to/mediacore_install/deployment.ini``.